 5 (23 ratings)

 Chicken Shashlik is an Indo-Chinese recipe that's made with boneless chicken, bell peppers, and onion.
 Similar to Chicken Manchurian, this dish is coated in a sweet and spicy gravy that's bursting with flavor.
 This is an easy, kid-friendly weeknight dinner that can be made quickly and easily with pantry staples.

 This coconut chicken curry with potatoes is made from scratch in the Pakistani & North Indian style and uses coconut milk to give it a korma-like finish.
 This recipe uses clean, wholesome ingredients and good-for-you spices that you likely have on hand!

-Here's a quick and easy 25-minute Spicy Cashew Chicken recipe with an Indo-Chinese twist.
+Here's a quick and easy 25-minute Cashew Chicken Stir Fry recipe with an Indo-Chinese twist.
 This recipe includes tips on how to get tender chicken and gives intense, yet balanced flavor!
 Gluten-free adaptable!

 Beef Kofta Curry, or simply kofte, is a traditional Pakistani curry made of tender meatballs simmered in a spicy, flavorful sauce.
 This recipe has all the authentic flavor of old-fashioned kofte but it’s made in an easier, more approachable way.

 This Pakistani and Indian-style Keema Matar (Ground Beef and Peas Curry) is an easy, one-pot keema recipe that’s deeply flavorful with no whole spices used.
 This recipe also includes tips on how to make Keema curry with ground chicken.